jonananas/jboss-deploy-latest/README.md

 ```

 ## Configuration
-Put project specific configuration in each project root, see example file deploy.cfg
+Put project specific configuration in each project root, see example file deploy.cfg.
 You may create a global config that will be downloaded on each run.
 To do so, add DEPLOY_CFG_URL to deploy.cfg according to example below (edit url point to your repo):
 ```
 DEPLOY_CFG_URL=http://stash.dev.company.se/projects/CONF/repos/deploy/browse/global-deploy.cfg?raw